settinghead/easy-meteor-deploy/README.md

 * Ansible

 ### Assumptions
-- You have a git repository for your Meteor app and the app is in the root of your repository.
+- You have a git repository for your Meteor app and the app is in the `/app` folder of your repository.

 ### Usage